- improve our website performance;

 The Pastoral Team at Abbey Park School consists of:

-Mrs K Stevens - Assistant Principal and Safeguarding Lead
+Mrs K Stevens - Assistant Principal and Designated Safeguarding Lead

-Mrs L. Bulpitt - Head of Key Stage/Designated Safeguarding Lead
+Mrs L. Hatcliffe - Head of Key Stage/Deputy Safeguarding Lead

-Ms V. Redondo - Head of Key Stage/Designated Safeguarding Lead
+Ms V. Redondo - Head of Key Stage/Deputy Safeguarding Lead

-Mrs C. Candy - Head of Year 7
+Mrs K. Candy - Head of Year 7/Deputy Safeguarding Lead

 Heads of Key Stage are continually monitoring student data and identifying any relevant pastoral support required throughout the year.
 As each of our Heads of Key Stage & Pastoral Support Assistants are non-teaching it allows them to take parent calls and hold meetings throughout the school day.